Chat with us, powered by LiveChat

 Many individuals often use the terms PCOD (Polycystic Ovarian Disease) and PCOS (Polycystic Ovary Syndrome) interchangeably, as both conditions involve the presence of numerous small follicles in the ovaries.
 However, it is crucial to understand the distinct differences between these two hormonal disorders.

-Reports indicate that many women with polycystic ovary syndrome (PCOS) remain undiagnosed, with only about 50% of those who meet at least two of the three key criteria having a documented diagnosis
+Reports indicate that many women with polycystic ovary syndrome (PCOS) remain undiagnosed, with only about 50% of those who meet at least two of the three key criteria having a documented diagnosis.

 The primary symptoms include irregular menstrual cycles, elevated levels of male hormones leading to symptoms like excess facial or body hair and acne.